The Civil Rights Acts provide some of the early federal statutory protections against

-The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) was
+The Uniformed and Overseas Citizens Absentee Voting Act, also known as UOCAVA, was

 The National Voter Registration Act,

-piece of voting rights legislation.
-The NVRA facilitates voter registration for federal elections
+The NVRA requires states to make voter registration opportunities for federal elections available through

 We encourage anyone with a complaint about possible violations of the federal voting rights laws to contact us.

 There are no special forms to use or procedures to follow--just call us toll-free at (800) 253-3931, or write to us.